 ii) it is not necessary to purchases third party liability insurance on rental cars.
 The rental agency is required by law to carry this insurance and the cost is included in the rental rate (the University's liability coverage is in excess of that carried by the rental agency).

 iii) all drivers, whether employees or not, should be listed on the rental contract.
 On many rental agreements, only those named on the contract are covered by insurance.
 Read all agreements carefully.

 iv) Insurance coverage applies only to rentals of less than 30 days.
-If vehicles are to be leased for periods greater than 30 days, contact the Insurance Unit of Human Resources at (613) 533-2070 to arrange for appropriate coverage.
+If vehicles are to be leased for periods greater than 30 days, contact Catherine Hagerman, Insurance/Risk Management in the office of the Vice Principal (Finance and Administration) at (613) 533-6000 Ext: 74322 to arrange for appropriate coverage.